About this service

 If you’re at home and have been unwell, or need some temporary support, this service is designed to provide you with the care and support needed to reduce the likelihood of hospital admission and/or to allow us to assess your care needs as quickly as possible.

-What if I need longer term care and support at the end of the 14 days?
+What if I need longer term care and support at the end of the four weeks?

 There are many different options we will look at with you.
 This could include what you can do for yourself, help from family and friends, access to community facilities or support from voluntary services.
 We might also suggest equipment or adaptations to your home.
 Your support plan will make the most of what you can do with the help you have around you.